“This book captured me from the first sentence and I found it utterly fascinating. A fantastic read and a must have for any Tudor bookshelf.”

 Historical Novels Review Online

-Epic historical novel set amid the violent uncertainties of Tudor England after the reign of King Henry VIII ended in 1547.
+Epic historical novel set amid the violent uncertainties of Tudor England after the reign of King Henry VIII.

 Themes of loyalty, romance, rebellion, Platonic love, political machinations and espionage.